-- Based on Canon's testing standards. - Recording will automatically stop when either the clip file size reaches 4 GB or the recording time reaches approximately 29 minutes and 59 seconds in 60, 1 hour in 60 and 60. - Recording may stop even if the maximum clip length has not been reached on some memory cards.
+- · Based on Canon's testing standards. - Recording may stop even if the maximum clip length has not been reached on some memory cards.
 SD Speed Class 4 or higher memory cards are recommended.

 AE Lock/Exposure Shift

 You can set the exposure or change it in 1/3 steps within a range of ±2.